Smart machines are no longer science-fiction. They are being used by businesses right here and now. And, every day, their capabilities are growing.

 Smart machines are built on top of existing technologies like cloud computing, big data, robotics and the internet of things.
 It is the expanded capabilities of smart, connected products and the data they generate that are ushering in a new era of competition.
 Companies must look beyond the technologies themselves to the competitive transformation taking place.

 There are four components that make a machine smart:

 - Intelligent — Capable of operating autonomously

 - Secure — Able to avoid and correct processing errors

 - Managed — Can learn and anticipate future events

 - Connected — Interacts with other machines and systems

 There will be huge competitive advantages for those companies who adopt smart technologies including higher profit margins and streamlined manufacturing processes.
 CIOs will need to assess how smart machines, capable of making decisions without human intervention, will impact business processes.
-Industry analyst Gartner has made several predictions that will have an effect on both business and society:

 Smart machines will change the way we do things.
 Many of the mundane tasks we do every day will be done by smart machines.
 “Chief information officers will need to work collaboratively with executives in operations, human resources and other key areas to plan ways to leverage the benefits of smart machines while also understanding their impact on workforces,” said Kenneth Brant, research director for the Gartner Group.